diyasoni1510/nextjs-with-mongo/problems on live.md

 DESIGNING PROBLEMS
 -------------------

-1. when image is uploading there is no upload animation
+1. when image is uploading there is no upload animation- done
-2. new user story should be on first place
+2. new user story should be on first place - not apllicable
 3. check can i implement double click for like post
-4. the message page should not be scrollable and messahe input width should be increase by 10px
+4. the message page should not be scrollable and messahe input width should be increase by 10px - done
 5. the login user can only edit his profile
 6. can i open smiley box with the smile click in comment section